 The individual purchase agreement formed by Customer’s purchase order and Supplier’s corresponding confirmation (“Individual Purchase Agreement”) will be executed according to the terms and conditions of this Agreement, even if not explicitly mentioned in Customer’s purchase order or in Supplier’s confirmation.
 Should the terms and conditions of this Agreement (including its Annexes) and the terms of the Individual Purchase Agreement be inconsistent with each other, the stipulations of this Agreement shall prevail, unless the Individual Purchase Agreement deviates with explicit reference to the deviating section of this Agreement.

 All purchases shall be governed by the “Customer Purchase and Order Conditions” attached as Annex 1, if not otherwise specified in Article 2.
-Any other general terms and conditions as well as other pre-printed provisions on documents of either Party shall not apply to this Agreement or any Individual Purchase Agreements, even if there is no express objection to such general terms and conditions by the other Party.
+In case of a conflict between the Customer Purchase and Order Conditions attached as Annex 1 and this Agreement, the terms and conditions of this Agreement, and in particular the terms of Annex 3 regarding Transferability, Cancellation, Availability, Trainer Selection, etc. and the conditions of Annex 3, shall prevail.
+For any other conflicts, ANNEX 1 shall prevail.
+Any other general terms and as well as other pre-printed provisions on documents of either Party shall not apply to this Agreement or any Individual Purchase Agreements, even if there is no express objection to such general terms and conditions by the other Party.

 “The Parties agree that Customer and its Affiliates (as defined below) shall be entitled to conclude Individual Purchase Agreements under this Agreement.
 The term “Affiliates” as used in this Agreement mean in case of Customer, all entities controlled by, controlling or under common control with Customer, and in case of Supplier all entities which are controlled by Supplier, in both cases whether directly or through one or more intermediaries for the term such control continues.
 The terms "control", "controlled", "controlling" mean ownership of securities representing fifty percent (50 %) or more of the voting capital stock or other interest having voting rights with respect to the election of the board of directors or similar governing authority, or any other power by contract or in any other form which entitles such named entity to the respective voting rights.”